 The Auger & Auger Disabled Scholar Award are proud to award a scholarship to one high-achieving, bright student intending to pursue an undergraduate college degree.
 Applicants must be either a current graduating high school senior with acceptance to an accredited school or an undergraduate student at an accredited institution within the United States with a minimum 2.8 GPA.

 The Buckfire & Buckfire P.C.
-Disability Scholarship is commited to helping students with disabilities who are in need of financial assistance for educational purposes.
+Disability Scholarship is committed to helping students with disabilities who are in need of financial assistance for educational purposes.
 The scholarship is available to students of any age, with any type of disability.
 Applicants must be a U.S. citizen enrolled at an accredited college or university within the United States, have a disability diagnosis from any qualified person, and must have completed at least one semester of classes at an accredited college or university.

 The Lime Connect Pathways Scholarship for High School Seniors believes strongly in the potential of high school students who have all types of disabilities, and is committed to supporting their future.
 Applicants must have a visible or invisible disability, be a current high school senior, have been accepted to, or applied and awaiting acceptance to, a 4-year university or college in the U.S. and intend to be enrolled full time in that 4-year university or college.

 The Patient Advocate Foundation (PAF) Scholarship for Survivors offers educational scholarships to students who have suffered (or are suffering) from a chronic illness.
 Applicant must be under the age of 25, must have been diagnosed with and/or been actively treated for a chronic disease within the past five years, must be pursuing an Associate’s degree or higher, and must complete the application in full.